-Pricing information for ERP software is notoriously difficult to pinpoint as the costs involved can display extensive variety from project to project.
-The information shown above was gathered from a variety of public sources including, where possible, the vendor's pricing documentation (click on the source icon next to each product for more information).
+Pricing information for ERP software is notoriously difficult to pinpoint as the costs involved can display extensive variety from project to project .
+The information shown above was gathered from a variety of public sources including, where possible, the vendor's pricing documentation, as well as data provided directly from the vendors to ERP Focus and our other publications.
 This data should be used as a rough estimate of average ERP prices and does not constitute an official price quote.
 Please contact customerteam@erpfocus.com to report pricing changes.